CultureHQ/react-state-mutations/README.md

 ### `makeArgumentMutation`

 Creates a mutation that is a function that takes one argument, that itself returns a function that modifies state.
-Takes as an argument a function that accepts both a value and one argument, and returns the modifies value.
+Takes as a function that accepts a value that returns a return that accepts the state and returns the modifies value.
 As in the example:

 ```javascript
 import { makeArgumentMutation } from "react-state-mutations";